 Types of radiotherapy

-You could talk to your doctor about any clinical trials involving radiotherapy or chemoradiotherapy that might be suitable for you.
-We also have information about current clinical trials.
+Clinical trials are medical research studies that involve patients.
+You could ask your doctor about any clinical trials involving radiotherapy or chemoradiotherapy that might be suitable for you.
+We also have information about current clinical trials for pancreatic cancer in the UK.
 And you can talk to our specialist nurses about clinical trials on our free Support Line.

-Review date July 2019
+Review date September 2021